 Step-by-Step Formation Process

-- Drafting the trust document under NIETO requirements (about 5–10 days).
-At this stage, the trust deed is prepared.
-This document outlines how the trust will operate, who benefits from it, and how decisions will be made, all in line with the Nevis International Exempt Trust Ordinance.
+- Determination and preparation of trust document pursuant to NIETO requirements (approximately 5 – 10 days).
+At this time, the trust document is drafted.
+At this stage, how the trust will operate, who will benefit from it, and how decisions will be made are all in accordance with the provisions of the Nevis International Exempt Trust Ordinance.

 Required Documentation and Registration

-- Trust deed – the main document explaining how the trust works
+- The trust deed (the primary document outlining how the trust operates)

-- ID and due diligence documents for beneficial owners
+- Documentation showing the identity of and conducting due diligence on beneficial owners

 - Trustee appointment agreements